-Scuba diving in Koh Tao, Thailand
+What’s it like scuba diving in Koh Tao, Thailand?

 We love scuba diving almost as much as we love our food.

 We first came to Koh Tao island in Thailand in February 2012 and got certified with our beginner's Open Water qualification and returned in February 2015 to obtain our advanced scuba diving qualification.

 Koh Tao is one of the 3 main islands on Thailand's east side (along with Koh Samui and Koh Pha Ngan).
 It attracts more scuba diving orientated travellers because the dive sites are not too deep and has some of the most beautiful in the world, like Chumphon Pinnacle.

 It also has some beautiful beaches, like Mai Sairee, to watch the sunset from.